Luis Garcia Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in the league.
+- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 16th in MLB.

-- The Reds have a 4.94 team ERA that ranks 27th across all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.91).

-- Reds pitchers combine to give up 115 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Ashcraft (3-6) gets the starting nod for the Reds in his 16th start of the season.
-He has a 6.66 ERA in 75 2/3 innings pitched, with 59 strikeouts.
+- Williamson makes the start for the Reds, his 10th of the season.
+He is 1-2 with a 5.36 ERA and 34 strikeouts in 43 2/3 innings pitched.

-- In his last time out on Friday, the righty went 6 2/3 innings against the San Diego Padres, allowing one earned run while surrendering three hits.
+- In his most recent outing on Saturday against the San Diego Padres, the lefty went five innings, giving up one earned run while surrendering three hits.

-- In 15 games this season, the 25-year-old has an ERA of 6.66, with 7 strikeouts per nine innings.
-Opponents are batting .289 against him.
+- In nine games this season, the 25-year-old has amassed an ERA of 5.36, with 7 strikeouts per nine innings.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.